 If you are interested in and put credence in testing to non ASTM standards then here is the result of our testing on holding heat in, as in a primarily "heating climate".
 INTERIOR HOT BOX TEST RESULTS.
-(At least in our test the building envelope is properly constructed and isn't held together with BUNGEE CORDS allowing air gaps.)
+(At least in this test the building envelope is properly constructed and isn't held together with BUNGEE CORDS.)

 Conversely if more credence is placed in certified thermal tests conducted by certified thermal laboratories then I would invite you to review SuperTherm®'s Certifications.